-Maintenance & Repair for Aftercoolers, Heat Exchangers & Seawater Pumps
+Maintenance, Cleaning & Repair for Aftercoolers, Heat Exchangers, Transmission Oil Coolers & Seawater Pumps

-WE start by removing the complete aftercooler from the engine and putting it a vise.
-Keep the cooler horizontal.
+WE start by removing the complete aftercooler from the engine and putting it a vise so it is easy to work on and to keep the cooler horizontal.
 Leaving the brackets on the cooler makes for a much easier place to hold it.
 Index both end caps BEFORE removal as this way you don’t have to figure out later how they orientate.
 Remove the caps and remove the bundle.
 If your cooler has not been apart before, this can become a challenge.
 I sometimes have to use a block of wood, hammer, WD 40, etc., to get it loose/slide it out.
 Upon removal, you’ll notice that the air intake side is much funkier that the air exit side.
 Sometimes, lots of black slimy sludge.
 This is somewhat normal, but varies from boat to boat.
-The fins are very fine and they act as a strainer, and between that, the cold seawater going thru the center causing condensation on the fins, miniscule amounts of oil mist that’s just about always present in the engine room air, molecules of oil that leak past the turbo seals, dust, salt laden air, and ??, these aftercoolers can sometimes look very dirty.
+The fins are very fine and they act as a strainer, and between that, the cold seawater going thru the center causing condensation on the fins, minuscule amounts of oil mist that’s just about always present in the engine room air, molecules of oil that leak past the turbo seals, dust, salt laden air, and ??, these aftercoolers can sometimes look very dirty.